-In our 40-plus years coordinating study abroad, we've picked up some simple tips and travel-hacks to ensure your travels are safe, fun and fulfilling.
+In our 40-plus years coordinating study abroad, we've picked up some simple tips that will help ensure your travels are safe, fun and fulfilling.

 Check with your airline for their specific rules and regulations on baggage.
 Any excess baggage charges are the responsibility of the passenger.